poetic-labs/nock-vcr-recorder-mocha/README.md

 `NOCK_RECORD_ON_FAILURE` - default: false - When true it will record fixtures even when your test fails.

+`NOCK_EXCLUDE_SCOPE` - default: null - Set this to a string that will be used to exclude specific scope's from being recorded.
+Most used for `localhost`

 ## Authors ##

 * [Jake Craige](http://twitter.com/jakecraige)